tamsanh/scala-cobol-interpreter/readme.md

   * Just relying on IntelliJ to build and distribute isn't going to fly for long
 * Optimizing on Singletons
   * There's a lot of unnecessary class use.
 Would like to reduce the memory footprint with Singletons
+* Comments can be better handled
+  * No need for a matcher class.
+They can just be substring/stripped out of lines
 * Writing multiple Occurs
   * Due to the nature of the shared contexts, more complex rectangularization is not yet possible.
 Would like it as a feature.
 * Rewind for Parser